wild in crisis intervention guides help save species

-The final results from Great Elephant Census show 352,271 African savanna elephants in 18 countries, down 30% in only seven years.
-The vast majority were killed to illegally supply ivory to markets in Asia.
-At this rate, this African icon could disappear from the wild within our lifetime. www.greatelephantcensus.com/
+“The Great Elephant Census results show 352,271 African savanna elephants in 18 countries, down 30% in only seven years, most killed to illegally supply ivory to markets in Asia.
+At this rate, this African icon could disappear from the wild within our lifetime.”

 Following the work of The David Sheldrick Wildlife Trust (DSWT), we witness the impact of poaching first-hand and the countless victims left behind, young elephant calves only a few days or weeks old many times.
 Inspiring images and videos effectively showcase this beloved sanctuary's critical operations in Africa to rescue and rehabilitate elephant orphans.
 THE DAVID SHELDRICK WILDLIFE TRUST

 "In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we are taught."
 Conservationist Baba Dioum